fondationmerieux/labbook_python/labbook_BE/script/doc/api.md

     -p PATTERN  : file patterns to backup (can be repeated).
 If absent use predefined list.

 The backup is a gpg encrypted archive in the form `backup_v30_database_timestamp.tar.gz.gpg` containing
-  - db/dump.sql : database dump
+  - dump/dump.sql
+  - report/
+  - upload/
-  - files/...   : files
+  - resource/

 Output:
 OK;YYYY-MM-DD HH:MM:SS